holonk/retail-calendar/README.md

 * And `LeapYearStrategy.AddToPenultimateMonth` is selected, the extra week is added to the 11th month

 This option has no effect on 52 week years.

+### restated [Deprecated]
+⚠ *This option has been superseded by [LeapYearStrategy](#LeapYearStrategy)* ⚠

+`boolean`.
+If true, in leap years, first week is not included in any month.
+Otherwise, in leap years, last week is not included in any month.

+Has no effect on 52 week years.